cdapio/cdap/cdap-docs/developer-manual/source/getting-started/local-sandbox/index.rst

 .. rubric:: System Requirements and Dependencies

-The CDAP Local Sandbox runs on Linux, MacOS, and Windows, and has these
+The CDAP Sandbox runs on Linux, MacOS, and Windows, and has these
 requirements:

 - `JDK 7 or 8 <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`__